strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 Another option is to separately configure TLS for connection encryption and integrity, but use a specific SASL protocol for authentication.

 There are several SASL based protocols you can use.
-One option is to use SASL PLAINTEXT to authenticate with username and password.
+One option is to use SASL PLAIN to authenticate with username and password.
-Another option is to use SASL SCRAM which is also username and password based, but rather than storing clear text passwords it stores salted hashes.
+Another option is to use SASL SCRAM which is also username and password based, but rather than communicating, and storing clear text passwords, salted hashes are used.
-These two implementations both store usernames and credentials in ZooKeeper.
+These two implementations both store usernames and some form of credentials in ZooKeeper.
+They require secure connection between Kafka clients and brokers, but also between Kafka brokers and ZooKeeper nodes.

 A more advanced, enterprise-ready solution is to use SASL GSSAPI mechanism which provides support for Kerberos.
 That typically uses a central LDAP server for managing users, and permissions.